 Memories Get Treasured, Stuff Gets Trashed… Eventually

 Most of us can relate to the idea of longing for a cool, new coat, working to get that cool, new coat, then complaining about the dry-cleaning bills for your cool, new coat once it’s not so new anymore.
-That’s because we adapt to material things, and lose appreciation for even the most luxurious and expensive items over time.
+Even if it is still cool.
+That’s because we adapt to material things, and lose appreciation for even the priciest and most stunningly posh luxury items.
 But experiences are just the opposite.

 You know that old saying, “In time, you’ll laugh at this”?
 The more time that goes by, the more endearing our memories become, even the bad memories.